Want to learn more about how to grow a blog and make money? Be sure to check out my course Blog Launch Breakthrough.

 There are a lot of different designers and companies offering WordPress themes.
 For the past few years I’ve only used themes from two different companies, and I use them on all of my websites.
 I highly recommend both Elegant Themes and Thrive Themes (read my review of Elegant Themes here).

-Elegant Themes customers get access to 88 different themes, but really 2 of them are far more popular than the others.
+Elegant Themes customers get access to two different themes.
 Divi is an extremely versatile theme that you can use for portfolio sites, small business sites, and even blogs and e-commerce sites.
 It comes with several different layouts and you can completely customize just about everything without touching any code.

 The Extra theme from Elegant Themes is my personal favorite, and it’s the theme I use here at VitalDollar.com.
 It’s perfect for blogs and news/magazine style sites.
 It’s well designed, gives you a great deal of flexibility in the layout, and allows for a ton of easy customization.
 I use Extra on several websites and I love the theme.